Digital Media & Communication Arts Faculty

 After two years at the newspaper, Amy enrolled in Regent University's Northern Virginia Campus (Old Town Alexandria) and began working on a master's of arts degree in journalism.
 While there, she had the privilege to study under and learn from some of the area's premiere journalists.
 After getting married in January 2003 to Kelly Bonebright (M.A., abd PhD in counseling education), the couple moved back to the Lynchburg area.
 The master's program was a fantastic learning experience, and she graduated in May 2003 with her master's degree from Regent University.

 Amy returned to the community newspaper where she worked previously and became managing editor for the two small newspapers for about a year before returning to work at Liberty University Online while her husband is completing a PhD.
-An adjunct position opened up for the School of Communication, and Amy taught COMS 220 (Mass Communication Writing) for a year and a half before coming teaching full-time with Communication Studies in fall 2006.
+An adjunct position opened up for the School of Communication & Creative Arts, and Amy taught COMS 220 (Mass Communication Writing) for a year and a half before coming teaching full-time with Digital Media & Communication Arts in fall 2006.